Vyral/wayne-chang/_posts/2019-07-19-which-home-designs-are-in-and-out-this-year.md

 ---
 layout: post
-title: Which Home Designs Are In (And Which Ones Out) This Year?
+title: Which Home Designs Are in (And Out) This Year?
 date: 2019-07-19 14:30:00
 tags:
   - Real Estate